blittable/essembly/assets/development-practices.md

 # Essembly Development Practices

 This is the draft version of development practices based on Agile.

-There are 3 major sections to focus
+There are 3 major sections:

 * ## Development Process
     * ### Development

         * #### Transparency

-            Be able to check what happen about the data and process.
+            Be able to verify what happens with the process.

             * **Process Timeline**
-                To visualize set of processes and comsuming time as timeline.
+                To visualize set of processes and consuming time as timeline.

             * **Module Interaction**
-                To visualize interaction of modules in the process into graph form.
+                To visualize interaction of modules in the process as a graph.

             * **Data Transformation**
-                See what happen about the data and how they transform.
+                See what happens with data in the system and how it is transformed.

         * #### Debugging

             * **Process Reproduction**
-                Be able to reproduce any process again with the same environment and the same data that was snapshot as binary file.
+                Be able to reproduce any process again with the same environment and the same data along with capturing or rebuilding the related code at the exact version level.

         * #### Framework Agreement

             * **Payload/Input**
                 Do the specification the standard form of argument name, type, description. for example,